Installing PyTorch on Ubuntu: a Guide

 Anaconda is a popular package management system for data scientists working with Python.
 The reason for this is because it comes pre-baked with full data science packages.
 This means developers have less work to do in the software dependency department.
 It is the recommended package management interface for PyTorch.

-First, as a best-practice, ensure all packages are up to date:
+First, as a best practice, ensure all packages are up to date with the below command.

 root@ubuntu1604:~# apt-get update -y

-After this, we need to download and run the bash installation script for Anaconda.
+After this, you will need to download and run the bash installation script for Anaconda.

 root@ubuntu1604:~# curl -O https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh

-Once the installation script is finished downloading, run it, and follow the prompts.
-We are going to use the defaults.
+Once the installation script is finished downloading, run it and follow the prompts.
+You are going to use the defaults.

 root@ubuntu1604:~# bash Miniconda3-latest-Linux-x86_64.sh

-To start using Anaconda, we will need to refresh the terminal:
+To start using Anaconda, you will need to refresh the terminal.

 root@ubuntu1604:~# source ~/.bashrc

-(Optional).
-You’ll notice “(base)” now precedes your normal command prompt.
+You’ll notice (base) now precedes your normal command prompt.
 This means Anaconda’s base environment is active.
 By default, it is auto-activated each time you enter a new shell session.
-To turn this behavior off, we can run this command:
+It is optional to turn this behavior off by using the following command.

 (base) root@ubuntu1604:~# conda config --set auto_activate_base false

-For the purposes of this tutorial, we want to allow Anaconda’s base environment to continue to be active.
+For the purposes of this tutorial, you want to allow Anaconda’s base environment to continue to be active.

 Step 2: Install PyTorch

-Now that we have Anaconda installed and activated, it’s time to install PyTorch.
+Now that you have Anaconda installed and activated, it’s time to install PyTorch Ubuntu.

 (base) root@ubuntu1604:~# conda install pytorch torchvision cpuonly -c pytorch